2decomp-fft/2decomp-fft/submissionjoss/paper.md

 such as NVIDIA Collective Communication Library (NCCL), is presented in [@Romero_2022_cuDecomp].
 Indeed, cuDECOMP only targets NVIDIA GPUs.
 The updated 2DECOMP&FFT mainly uses a mix of CUDA-fortran and openACC for the GPU porting together with CUDA-aware-MPI and NCCL for the communications.
-In additions to previous work, the FFT module is ported to GPUs using CUDA-FFT.
+In addition to previous work, the FFT module is ported to GPUs using CUDA-FFT.
 The next step is also to use openMP for GPU porting to support both AMD and Intel GPU hardware.